Endometriosis Specialist in Cedar Rapids

 - Surgery is typically recommended only when symptoms are very severe, other treatments haven’t worked, or you are having infertility problems.
 During surgery, the endometriosis growths are removed, which provides short term relief from pain.

-If you’re experiencing severe pelvic pain related to your period, are having problems with infertility, or suffer from heavy periods, schedule an appointment to talk us at Cedar Rapids OB/GYN about endometriosis today at (319) 363-2682.
+If you’re experiencing severe pelvic pain related to your period, are having problems with infertility, or suffer from heavy periods, schedule an appointment to talk to us at Cedar Rapids OB Gyn about endometriosis today at (319) 363-2682.